 Take a deep breath: how does that feel?
 If “extremely painful” is your answer, get checked out.
 One emergency-worthy cause is a pulmonary embolism, says Dr. Tien.
 “Blood clots can break off from a deep vein in the leg or arm and travel to the lung, wedging in blood vessels, causing poor blood flow, inflammation, and death of lung tissue,” she explains.
+A telltale sign is if you have sharp pain and trouble breathing after a long car or plane trip, or after surgery.
 If your back pain gets worse with a deep breath, you’re short of breath, you’re coughing up blood, or you feel faint, call 911.
 Here’s what you should do if you find yourself waking up with back pain.

 You’re short of breath